Galena Lodge now has four yurts available for rent in the winter and (three) in the summer.

 Do you have any other lodging besides yurts?

 Unfortunately not.
 Galena Lodge is a day lodge and the only lodging available is the semi-backcountry yurts.
-We are more than happy to make a recommendation on nearby lodging so call if you need help finding a great place to stay.

 Can I Bring My Dog?